FOR IMMEDIATE RELEASE

-“Phragmites has a huge influence on our wetland systems, and its dominance is only growing,” says John Fear.
+“Phragmites has a huge influence on our wetland systems, and its dominance is only growing,” says John Fear, deputy director of North Carolina Sea Grant.
 “Understanding what happens to the environment as our coastal land managers address ‘Phrag’ will be a great asset to the field.”

 Yacano, a Ph.D. student at UNC’s Institute for Marine Sciences, will study how different methods for controlling Phragmites affect underlying sediments and nitrogen cycling.

 “Nitrogen cycling is a key ecological process and an important ecosystem service provided by wetlands,” says Brandon Puckett, research coordinator for the Coastal Reserve.
 “Considering ecosystem services in the management of natural resources, including invasive and non-native species, is critical to making informed decisions.”

 Yacano will evaluate both the positive and negative effects of removing the invasive grass.